School: School of Government and Society

 Modular value: 20 credits

-The module will also examine debates around how to conduct research on disability, with particular reference to ‘participatory’ and ‘emancipatory’ methodologies.
-Students will be expected to participate in an individual or group case study, exploring disability policy and/or practice in a country of their own choice.
+The module will also explore debates around how to conduct research on disability, with particular reference to ‘participatory’ and ‘emancipatory’ methodologies.
+Students will participate in a group case study, focussing on disability policy and/or practice in a country selected by the group.